Non-Local Representation based Mutual Affine-Transfer Network for Photorealistic Stylization: Conclusion and Future Work

-We proposed a one-shot mutual Dirichlet network to address the problem of photorealistic style transfer.
-To the best of our knowledge, this work represents the first attempt to addressing the problem with one-shot learning.
-The representation scheme successfully decouples the spatial structure and color information of both the content and style images, with a shared sparse Dirichlet encoder, for the extraction of discriminative representation and an affine-transfer decoder for global color transfer, such that the structure information is well preserved during style transfer.
-The extracted sparse representation is context-sensitive from semantic perspective.
-The network further enforces the correspondence of such representations between the content and style images, through a simplified mutual discriminative network, for faithful color transfer.
-Experimental results demonstrate that the proposed method is able to generate photorealistic photos without spatial distortion or abrupt color changes.
+To tackle the problem of photorealistic style transfer, we proposed a non-local representation scheme realized with a mutual affine-transfer network (NL-MAT).
+To the best of our knowledge, this work represents the first attempt to address the photorealistic style transfer problem through a non-local representation model.
+The proposed scheme successfully decouples the image pairs into non-local representations and color information, with a stick-breaking encoder and an affine-transfer decoder.
+By enforcing the sparsity with the entropy function and representation correspondence with the mutual discriminative network, the method is able to extract context-sensitive and matched representations.
+This largely facilitates context-correspondent local style transfer in a global-consistent fashion.
+Experimental results demonstrated that the proposed NL-MAT is able to generate photorealistic photos without abrupt color changes or needing any additional models for segmentation or classification.